williamscale/williamscale.github.io/_projects/cps-load-prediction.markdown

 ![Model 2](https://williamscale.github.io/attachments/cps-load-prediction/m2_reg.png)

-##### Assumptions
+#### Assumptions

 Outliers are checked via Cook's Distance as shown below.

 ![CD Model 2](https://williamscale.github.io/attachments/cps-load-prediction/cd_m2.png)

 The highest points correspond to the days of the training set with much colder daily extreme temps than the rest of the data.
-Mid January included the coldest days of the entire year.
+Mid-January included the coldest days of the entire year.
 Removing some outliers may be considered.
 Ideally, more winter data would be available to determine how rare these cold days are.

 From the fitted values vs. residuals plot below, we can see the constant variance and linearity assumptions are satisfied.
 The residuals are centered around 0 and there does not appear to be any heteroscedasticity.
 There may be some independence assumption deviation with potential clusters at the lower end of the fitted values.
 Again, it doesn't seem too severe.